How to Promote a Blog on LinkedIn: 11 Tips That Actually Drive Traffic

 Example of RafflePress giveaway entry options to promote your blog on LinkedIn

-Once your giveaway is live, you can share it as a LinkedIn post and pin it to the top of your company page.
-You can also message relevant connections individually to let them know about the giveaway.
+Once your giveaway is live, share it as a LinkedIn post and pin it to the top of your company page.
+You can also message relevant connections individually to let them know.
+It’s also a smart way to grow your email list at the same time.

 For help setting up your giveaway, follow this guide on how to run a LinkedIn competition.